HunterRyskoski/IT-How-To-Guides/active-directory/install-active-directory-users-and-computers-with-powershell.md

 ## When to Use This

 Use this when you need to install Active Directory Users and Computers on a Windows workstation for domain administration tasks.
+You can expect the full process to take about 10 minutes in total.

 ## Prerequisites